jovidjumaev/FloorPlanTo3D-API---Simsys/readme.md

 - **Geometric analysis** for door orientation inference
 - **Junction detection** using connectivity analysis

+### Important Notes

+**Measurements**: All measurements (wall thickness, length, distances) are in **pixels**, not real-world units.
+To convert to real measurements, you need:
+- Scale reference (e.g., "this wall is 10 feet")
+- Pixel-to-real-world conversion factor
+- Calibration process for your specific floor plan

+**Visualization Updates**: Recent improvements include door orientation arrows, confidence scores, and enhanced junction detection in wall analysis visualizations.

 This enhanced system provides professional-grade architectural analysis capabilities for floor plan interpretation and building parameter extraction.